robertobastone/PSi/README.md

 # How to run the script
 ## From terminal
-- type in python in your terminal then import PSi
+- type in python in your terminal then:
+- import PSi
-PSi.PrimeSiever().main()
+- PSi.PrimeSiever().main()